Festivals and Rituals

-The oasis town of M'Hamid El Ghizlane on the edge of the Sahara in South Morocco was once the meeting place for traditional trans-Saharan caravans.
+The oasis town of M'Hamid El Ghizlane on the edge of the Sahara in South Morocco was once the meeting place for trans-Saharan trading caravans.
 The region's rich heritage continues to resonate through the Taragalte Festival, a celebration of music and nomadic culture.

 The images in Traces were made during an artistic residency with performance artist Marisa Garreffa - work-in-progress for a collaboration exploring ritual, memory fragments and trauma.